Instructions Reference

 #endif

-Key difference: Static parameters are resolved when the stylesheet is compiled, not when it runs.
+Key difference: the processor resolves static parameters when it compiles the stylesheet, not when the stylesheet runs.
 Changing a static parameter requires recompiling the stylesheet.

 #Tunnel Parameters

-Tunnel parameters solve a problem that every deep call chain creates: how do you pass a value through multiple layers of templates without adding the parameter to every intermediate template?
+Every deep call chain creates the same problem: how do you pass a value through multiple layers of templates?
+Tunnel parameters solve this problem without adding the parameter to every intermediate template.

 #The Problem